What Does Anxiety Stomach Pain Feel Like? 5 Pain Types Explained.

 How anxiety-related FD pain feels like:

-- Postprandial fullness: a feeling of fullness or tight band around your stomach.
+- Postprandial fullness: a feeling of fullness or a tight band around your stomach.
 It usually starts during or soon after eating.

 - Epigastric discomfort, pain, or burning: that develops after eating.